Type: Package

 plot_type

-Plot style: "bar", "pie", "point", "rect", "circle".
+Character.
+One of "bar", "pie", "point", "rect", "circle".
+Default: "bar".

 title